 - release of compressed air at the blast nozzle and pot blow-down

 - feed air into a protective helmet

 Find out more about noise.

 Abrasive blasters are subject to hand-arm Abrasive blasters are subject to hand-arm vibration from the force of the abrasive moving through the blast hose and nozzle.

 Prolonged use of abrasive blasting equipment may lead to a condition known as vibration white finger (VWF) or dead finger or Raynaud's phenomenon.
 It results from persistent microscopic damage to nerves and blood capillaries in the fingers and hand.

 In the early stages the effects are reversible, however, chronic exposure may result in gangrenous and necrotic changes in the fingers.
 There is no effective treatment to reverse these effects.

-More information on vibration is provided in general hazards section of the Abrasive Blasting Code of Practice 2013 (PDF, 0.98 MB).
+More information on vibration is provided in section 4 of the Abrasive blasting code of practice 2021 (PDF, 1.13 MB).

 Reducing the health impacts

 A person conducting of a business or undertaking (PCBU) must take action to reduce the health impact from dusts, coatings, solvents, noise and vibration by using: